kevinykuo/rsconnect-python/README.md

 #### Creating a Manifest for Future Deployment
 You can create a `manifest.json` file for a Jupyter Notebook, then use that manifest in a later deployment.

-The `manifest` command will also create a `requirements.txt` file, if it does not already exist.
+The `manifest` command will inspect the Python environment to determine the packages present, then  create a package requirements file if needed.
+This will be `environment.yml` if a Conda environment is active, or `requirements.txt` for pip.
 It will contain the package dependencies from the current Python environment, or from an alternative Python executable specified in the `--python` option or via the `RETICULATE_PYTHON` environment variable.

 Note: manifests for static (pre-rendered) notebooks cannot be created.